rpoleski/MulensModel/documents/Horizons_manual.md

 This file contains all the basic settings that Horizons requires.
 There are only a few settings that one will modify on normal basis.
 These are:

+### Your Email

+Start by setting the `EMAIL` field to the email you want the results sent to.

 ### Satellite choice

 This is set by keyword `COMMAND` and has a numerical value.
 There are many